Ask the Kliq #15

 Sometimes, the obvious endings are the best ones.

-, because I like it more because of its nostalgia value, not because it was epic.
+Guy Desmarais: I have two favourite boss battles.
+I’ll start with the one from Super Mario RPG, because I like it more because of its nostalgia value, not because it was epic.

 I was never a big RPG player.
 SMRPG was more or less the first time I tried to finish a role-playing game on my own, while my brother has always been a big fan of the genre and had already finished the game two or three times before I even started.
 He kept talking about the battle with Smithy, while I was not even past the Sewers.
 When I finally got to Smithy, it was my first RPG battle with big numbers flying out everywhere after each hit, but also my first big battle where I had to manage the health of my party members.
 I think that the only thing Peach did that day was heal people with group hugs because I was paranoid one of them was going to fall.